 Purchase All Your Equipment & Have It Ready

 You will need a chicken coop.
 There is no way around it.
-And this again needs to be based on the size of your yard and the amount of chickens you are allowed to have.
+And this again needs to be based on the size of your yard and a number of chickens you are allowed to have.
 You only need a few essentials beyond the coop.

 Feeder, Waterer, Bedding, Nesting Boxes ( Many times can be built into the coop).
 Heating Lamp. ( Used only for chicks and freezing cold temperatures.)
 You get can all this equipment from your local feed store or stores like Tractor Supply etc.

 Like any pet the most money you spend is upfront.
-These are all one time investments, with the exception of bedding as you will need to clean the coop on a weekly basis.
+These are all one-time investments, with the exception of bedding as you will need to clean the coop on a weekly basis.
 I haven’t noticed a difference in stainless steel feeders and the plastic one we have.
 It truly depends on how many chickens.
 When we had just 6 we used a plastic feeder.
-When we had 30 we opted for the heavier gauge stainless feeders. ( Insert amazon link)
+When we had 30 we opted for the heavier gauge stainless feeders.